rabblerouser/stream-listener/README.md

 # rabblerouser-event-forwarder

-A lambda function that receives all events from a kinesis stream and forwards them to APIs over HTTP
+A lambda function that receives all events from a kinesis stream and forwards them to an API over HTTP

 ## Background.
 AWS Kinesis consumers need to be constantly polling the stream for new events (with a dedicated thread for it).
 NodeJS will struggle with this as it is single-threaded.

-This is a lambda function that can do that dedicated job, and forward events to consumers via HTTP.
+This is a lambda function that can do that dedicated job, and forward events to a consumer via HTTP.

 ![Solution](docs/event-pub-sub.png)